 But it can help you as a reminder to not get carried away.

 When things looked as bleak after Bitcoin’s and the cryptocurrency market big drop after the bull run to $20,000 USD and subsequent fall down to the low $3000s we should have stayed calm and potentially seen it as a great investment opportunity.

-Similar at the height of Bitcoin at $20k and the crazy rush to altcoins we should have seen it as signs of what could come and not engage in FOMO investing.
+Similar to the height of Bitcoin at $20k and the 2017/18 crazy rush to altcoins we should have seen it as signs of what could come and not engage in FOMO investing.

 Most markets moves in cycles.
 Larger macro cycles which describes the overall market sentiment.
 And within those macro cycles we can also see micro cycles.

 For example the recovery of the stock market during current coronavirus crisis can portray the micro events that is happening.

 But overall we can still that we are in a downward macro cycle.